MMACS11DC1-2025/class-exercises-Serene-ee/4.4/README.md

-*** I made this program based on python Sandbox, so please run this code in python Sandbox, since other platform might have different results, Thank you.**
+*** I made this program on python Sandbox, so please run this code in python Sandbox, since other platform might have different results, Thank you.**

 #--- Explaination and how to approch the program---